yvarhulshof/roguelike/docs/plan.md

 ## 5. Testing & Deployment

 - Host the client via a static site (e.g., GitHub Pages).
-- Deploy server to a small cloud instance or container.
+- If multiplayer is used, run the server locally or explore free hosting tiers.
 - Continuously test the multiplayer experience with friends and gather feedback.

 ---